GenesysCloudBlueprints/deploy-webchat-chatbot-with-lambda-blueprint/blueprint/index.md

 prefix                 = "dude-order-status"
 ```

+**NOTE**: If you change the environment and prefix make sure you change the name of the lambda inside the `blueprints/terraform/architect-flows/DudeWheresMyStuffChat_v23-0.yaml` file to the name of the new lambda.

 ### Run Terraform

 Once the environment variables and Terraform configuration from the previous steps has been set, you are now ready to run this blueprint against your organization.
 Change to the `blueprints/terraform` directory and issue the following commands: